An Interview with the Cast and Crew of The Expanse

 A big part of the conversation throughout the years in The Expanse is found family vs. biological family, and I think it really pays off here with Amos and Peaches.

 Nicole: I think Peaches being OK with being alone, and the others initially not accepting her the same way as Amos does is something that helps her.
 She’s there to keep her head down and follow in his footsteps.
 He gives her confidence in that.
-I think the scenes in which that really comes through are the ones with Holden and Naomi, where she starts to get a good headwind with them.
+I think the scenes in which that really come through are the ones with Holden and Naomi, where she starts to get a good headwind with them.

 On the flip side of things is Marco, who can go from intensely charming to horrifying in seconds – but entirely someone who you can understand as a hero and freedom fighter in the eyes of others.